-- Select either the start or end range on the time player (as shown in Figure 14).
+- Select either the start or end range on the time player.
+The Start/End Range pane opens.

-- After all necessary edits are made, click Apply in the main Filters pane to execute your changes.
+- After all necessary edits are made, select Apply.

 Predefined Time Preset

-Essentially, setting a Dynamic Time lets you or other users explore and interact with datasets within a targeted timeframe.
+Setting a Dynamic Time lets you or other users explore and interact with datasets within a targeted timeframe.
 The Dynamic Time option is accessed from the date icon for both the start and end ranges.
-This filter needs to be saved (access the Filters article for guidance on saving a filter).
-This will refresh the chart every time it is opened by a user.
-Zoomdata offers different options for Dynamic Time setup (as shown in Figure 19).
+This filter needs to be saved.

 Dynamic time options include: